Mexican Creamy Poblano Sauce

 Instructions

-• Place chile poblanos on a baking tray and roast under the broil until the skin of the peppers is wrinkled and charred on all sides (read note 1).
+• Place poblano peppers on a baking tray and broil until the skin is blistered and charred on all sides.
+Turn as needed for even roasting.

-• Peel off the skin and discard the stem.
-Open the peppers and remove the seeds and membranes.
+• Peel off the skin, remove stems, seeds, and membranes.

 Notes